-VIVAT applies the Solvency II Standard Formula, not all of the risk categories are part of the Solvency Capital Requirement (SCR) calculation.
-The SCR calculation does not contain Liquidity and Compliance Risk.
-The tables below show a breakdown of the SCR of Proteg.
+Proteq applies the Solvency II Standard Formula.
+Not all of the risk categories are part of the Solvency Capital Requirement (SCR) calculation.
+The SCR calculation does not contain Liquidity, Model and Compliance Risk.
+The table below shows a breakdown of the SCR of Proteq.

-Figure 11: Risk classification
+Risk classification